 To reach press and media, main instruments will be publication of RISIS main results.
-Also, the most relevant meetings (e.g. Policy Meetings), could be a powerful resource to engage press and media interests.
-Spreading RISIS news on social media as Twitter will help RISIS to engage targeted journalist.
-Communication team is developing a dedicated mailing list to involve directly press and media.
+Also, the most relevant meetings (e.g. Policy Meetings), turned out to be a powerful resource to engage press and media interests.
+Spreading RISIS news on social media as Twitter are helping RISIS to engage targeted journalist.
+Communication team has developed a dedicated mailing list to involve directly press and media.
+We are waiting for a publication on "Science Business" newspaper.